almodroid/Dell-vostro-5471-hackintosh/README.md

 I found somewhere that the original intel (wifi/bluetooth) card for this device can be patched to work under Mac OS X ( not sure )

-2. for USB ,EC ,plugin=1 and HPET use ssdttime in windows using windows boot not opencore
+2. for USB ,EC ,plugin=1 and HPET you can create one for yourself using ssdttime in windows using windows boot not opencore or just use mine

-3. for fake auto brightness use ALs0.ssdt
+3. for fake auto brightness use ALS0.ssdt

+4. for Keyboard remaping use SSDT-RMCF-PS2Map-dell.aml

 **Credits:**
 Apple for the beautiful System.\